 University lectures cover most central topics, and there are weekly tutorials, language classes and also occasional seminars organised in the College.
 The College has native speakers (lectors) in French and German, who assist in language teaching.

 Brasenose has two tutorial Fellows in Modern Languages.
 Professor Groiser works on German writing since the Enlightenment, modern German thought, German-Jewish culture, and critical theory.
-Dr Bourne-Taylor works on modern French (18th-21st Century), comparative literature, and critical theory.
+Professor Bourne-Taylor works on modern French (18th-21st Century), comparative literature, and critical theory.

 European and Middle Eastern Languages